ecoreng/Multiattach/README.md

   * Name it appropietly: VimeoCom will have a higher hierarchy than Vimeo, but any will work.
   * Notice that if you create a YoutubeCom and a Youtube, the first will be picked, so try to be as specific as you can (dont add www, but if a subdomain is required DO add it, e.g. DmvCaGov for http://dmv.ca.gov)
   * Notice that .co.uk domains (and similar) need to be named completely, this is a bug, but the fixing of it would require much more logic or hard coding every single tld, so please name your datasources fully.

+### How to upload different file types

+  * Open Multiattach controller (Plugins/Multiattach/Controller/MultiattachController.php)
+  * Look for the _uploadFiles method
+  * Look for the $allowed = array(...
+  * Add the mime type to the list

+### How to upload bigger files

+  * Edit the post_max_size setting in your php.ini
+  * Edit the upload_max_filesize setting in your php.ini

 ## Feedback

-  * Is always welcome, this is my first (and hopefully not last) Croogo plugin
+  * Feedback is always welcome, this is my first (and hopefully not last) Croogo plugin

+## Sources

+  * This plugin uses part of this code: http://www.jamesfairhurst.co.uk/posts/view/uploading_files_and_images_with_cakephp
+  * This plugin uses most of this code: https://gist.github.com/bchapuis/1562272
+  * This plugin uses this code: http://github.com/edap/cakePHP-youtube-datasource